On analytic solutions of the driven, 2-photon and two-mode quantum Rabi models: Conclusions

 \section{Conclusions}

-We have presented analytic representations of solutions to the 2-photon and two-mode quantum Rabi models.
-Our main result is that the respective spectrum of the models consists of two parts, the regular and exceptional spectrum.
-Exceptional solutions of the models appear for special values of system parameters and were previously found in \cite{Emary02,Zhang13b}.
-Majority of the eigenvalues of the models are regular and correspond to arbitrary coupling strength and detuning.
-The regular eigenvalues of the models are given by the zeros of the transcendental functions, which have been analytically found by applying the Bogoliubov transformations and Bargmann-Hilbert spaces.
-The zeros can be determined numerically by standard root-search techniques.
+We presented the analytic representations of solutions to the driven, 2-photon and two-mode quantum Rabi models.
+The regular eigenvalues of the models are given by the zeros of the transcendental functions, which have been analytically found by applying the Bogoliubov transformations and the new BH spaces.

-This work should be of general interest due to its focus on the two simplest generalizations of the popular quantum Rabi model, but also be intriguing to those interested in analytic solutions of Fuchsian differential equations in physics.
-Our approach is quite general and could be applied to a large class of dynamical systems.
-As an example, in the Appendix, we will solve the driven Rabi model with broken ${\cal Z}_2$ symmetry \cite{Braak11}.
+This work should be of general interest due to its focus on the non-trivial generalizations of the popular quantum Rabi model, but also be intriguing to those interested in analytic solutions of Fuchsian differential equations in physics.